Bandy X. Lee: Comments and work related to Donald Trump

 Since that time, two investigative articles have claimed that the APA actions with regard to the Goldwater rule were taken to protect the APA's federal funding.
 Lieberman was one of the beneficiaries.
-Lee stated, "Americans had to learn to do without expertise, just as it has with the pandemic, and the results have been equally devastating."
-She says that mental health experts predicted the mismanagement of a pandemic that resulted in a total of half a million deaths by shortly after the end of the Trump presidency.
+Lee said, "Americans had to learn to do without expertise, just as it has with the pandemic, and the results have been equally devastating."
+She said that mental health experts predicted the mismanagement of a pandemic that resulted in a total of half a million deaths by shortly after the end of the Trump presidency.

-In her Profile of a Nation, published on October 1, 2020, Lee warned of a violent reaction after an election loss, stating, "he is truly someone who would do anything, no matter how terrible, no matter how destructive, to stay in power."
+In her Profile of a Nation, published on October 1, 2020, Lee warned of a violent reaction after an election loss, writing, "he is truly someone who would do anything, no matter how terrible, no matter how destructive, to stay in power."
 Bill Moyers, who interviewed her shortly after the January 6, 2021, Trump-incited U.S. Capitol attack, called her "the least surprised person in the country".
 He had praised her 2017 book as "profound, illuminating and discomforting".
-On January 9, 2021, Lee was among World Mental Health Coalition (WMHC) colleagues who called for quick removal of Trump from office, and she made recommendations for how to encourage his loyal followers to fall away from his influence.
-At this time, Lee and her colleagues at the WMHC drafted and published the first-ever Declaration of the Freedom of Mind in history.
+On January 9, 2021, Lee was among World Mental Health Coalition (WMHC) colleagues who called for quick removal of Trump from office, and she made recommendations for how to encourage his followers to escape his influence.
+At this time, Lee and her colleagues at the WMHC drafted and published the first-ever Declaration of the Freedom of Mind.

-On January 17, 2021, Lee and Jeffrey D. Sachs authored the essay One Group Who Knew All Along How Dangerous Trump Was: Mental Health Experts, in which they proposed "adjusting the 25th Amendment to ensure that it can be applied to dangerous psychological disorders[...] and taking steps to reduce the powers of the presidency so that the nation is not vulnerable to the whims of one mentally unbalanced individual", as well as changing the restraining standards (the Goldwater Rule) imposed on members of the American Psychiatric Association in such circumstances.
+On January 17, 2021, Lee and Jeffrey D. Sachs wrote the essay One Group Who Knew All Along How Dangerous Trump Was: Mental Health Experts, in which they proposed "adjusting the 25th Amendment to ensure that it can be applied to dangerous psychological disorders [...] and taking steps to reduce the powers of the presidency so that the nation is not vulnerable to the whims of one mentally unbalanced individual", as well as changing the restraining standards (the Goldwater Rule) imposed on APA members in such circumstances.